Harry Drew

-Harold Vincent Drew (12 October 1902 – 2 December 1970) was an Accountant, Australian politician, Company Director and the Chief President of the Australian Natives' Association.
+Harold Vincent Drew (12 October 1902 – 2 December 1970) was an accountant, Australian politician, company director and the Chief President of the Australian Natives' Association.

-Early Years
+Early years

 Harry Drew was born in South Melbourne to dairyman Edward Harvey Drew and Charlotte Helen Farnell.
-He attended University High School and became an accountant, working for E. H. Shackell and Co., General Motors-Holden from 1927 to 1931 and Vocalion (A'asia) Ltd 1931-1933.
+He attended University High School and became an accountant, working for E. H. Shackell and Co., Holden, from 1927 to 1931, and Vocalion (A'asia) Ltd from 1931 to 1933.
 He was also made a director of Vocalion in 1931.